Ms3pro/TJA1050/prototype/README.md

 Please read `TranslateCAN.h` file

-### Vehicle constants:
+### Readout warnings:

 Please read `warning_limits.h` file

-### Display Compatibility
+### Display Driver Compatibility

-The GUI part of this project is driven by Bodmer's TFT_eSPI library.
-If you have installed it for your Arduino IDE already, you may look through `Documents\Arduino\libraries\TFT_eSPI\TFT_Drivers` If you are changing TFT config (pinouts, driver selection, etc), it can be done in `libraries\TFT_eSPI\User_Setup.h`.
-Beforehand, make sure your intended display is even on the list of compatible drivers, found under `/libraries/TFT_eSPI/TFT_Drivers`.
+The GUI part of this project is driven by Bodmer's TFT_eSPI library, which provides a flexible range of display compatibility if you opt for a different display.
+If you have installed the library in Arduino IDE already, you may look through your Arduino libraries `libraries\TFT_eSPI\TFT_Drivers` to see the list of compatible drivers.
+Additionally, if you are changing TFT config for your new display (pinouts, driver selection, etc), it can be done in `libraries\TFT_eSPI\User_Setup.h`.